library(plotor)

 The dot represents the point estimate for the Odds-Ratio, which indicates how much more likely the event is than the comparator event.

-The width of the whiskers represents the 95% Confidence Interval, a range of values the point estimate (the dot) is likely to fall within if the study were to be repeated, with a probability of 95%.
+The width of the whiskers represents the Confidence Interval, a range of values the point estimate (the dot) is likely to fall within if the study were to be repeated, most often with a probability of 95%.

 The line of no effect is set at a value of 1.
 Events whose confidence intervals touch or cross this line are considered to show no difference in likelihood than the comparator event.